 - Member of the International Trade Mark Association (INTA)

-For several years Kim Poh was a regular co-author of articles published by the International Law Office (ILO) on legal updates in the area of intellectual property in Malaysia.
+- Co-author of several articles published by the International Law Office (ILO) on legal updates in the area of intellectual property in Malaysia.

-He authored an article entitled “Malaysian court rules on scope of protection for well-known trade marks” which was published in the Journal of Intellectual Property Law & Practice (Oxford University Press) (2017, Vol. 12, No.9).
+- Author, “Malaysian court rules on scope of protection for well-known trade marks” which was published in the Journal of Intellectual Property Law & Practice, Oxford University Press (2017, Vol. 12, No.9).

 - “Intellectual Property Protection in Malaysia” (October 2004) in Maximising IP Value in Asia, a supplement to the Intellectual Asset Management magazine (iam)